Suicidology 2024 – 2025

 The data provided is available to view on the ONS website via the above link.
 Please note that below the data has been deemed as accidental or with another cause of intent.
 Data that has been reported as registered deaths that could align with a suspected suicide for 2024 include –

-Intentional self-harm in males was 4,133, and in females it was 1,356 – 5,489 in total, presuming this is included in the registered suicide deaths.
+Intentional self-harm in males was 4,133, and in females it was 1,356 – 5,489 in total, this is included in the registered suicide deaths.

 In the 2024 registered deaths data, it was seen that 16,939 male and, 26,672 females where registered as a death caused by mental and behavioural disorders.
+This conclude that individuals with a mental health disorder can have more chance at chronic health conditions.

 Furthermore, there was more via mental and behavioural disorders due to psychoactive substance abuse, 872 deaths in males, 404 deaths in females.